pypy/pypy.org/posts/2024/10/jit-peephole-dsl.rst

     target expression: int_add(a, b) with Z3 formula a + b has counterexample value: 5

-Some ``IntBound`` methods cannot be used in Z3 proofs because they have `too complex control flow`__ If that is the case, they can have Z3-equivalent formulations defined (in every case this is done, it's a potential proof hole if the Z3 friendly reformulation and the real implementation differ from each other, therefore extra care is required to make very sure they are equivalent).
+Some ``IntBound`` methods cannot be used in Z3 proofs because their `control flow is too complex`__.
+If that is the case, they can have Z3-equivalent formulations defined (in every case this is done, it's a potential proof hole if the Z3 friendly reformulation and the real implementation differ from each other, therefore extra care is required to make very sure they are equivalent).

 .. __: /posts/2024/08/toy-knownbits.html#cases-where-this-style-of-z3-proof-doesnt-work).